Michael Tait: Tait (1997–2007)

-Newsboys (2009–present)
+Newsboys (2009–2025)

-An official statement was released on March 9, 2009 that announced Michael Tait as the new lead singer of Newsboys.
+An official statement was released on March 9, 2009 that announced Tait as the new lead singer of Newsboys.
 Coincidentally, Tait's former group, DC Talk toured with Newsboys in the 1990s.
-On March 7, 2009, Tait surprised the crowd by performing as Newsboys' lead singer for the first time and announcing that he would be the band's new lead singer.
-In the official statement released on March 9, Tait said, "For years dc Talk and Newsboys have been family and thus shared the same fans.
-When I received the initial call from Newsboys to consider joining the band as lead singer, I was speechless!
-I immediately sought wise counsel and flooded the heavens with endless prayers for insight and vision, and I soon received a clear and definite peace.
-Last weekend, I had the opportunity to perform my first show as Newsboys' front man to an audience of 12,000 people.
-I was completely wrapped in love and support by Newsboys' fans, who are clearly the best fans on the planet.
-Now I know this is exactly where I belong in this new and wonderful moment in my life's history.
-This is a definite highlight of my career and for my 20+ years of walking with Jesus, and I am humbled, proud and privileged to call myself a Newsboy."
+On March 7, 2009, Tait surprised the crowd by performing with Newsboys and announcing that he would be the band's new lead singer.

-Former Newsboys lead singer Peter Furler still provided lead vocals on the 2009 album In the Hands of God, though Michael Tait provided supporting vocals, along with Jamie Rowe of Guardian.
+Former Newsboys lead singer Peter Furler still provided lead vocals on the 2009 album In the Hands of God, though Tait and Jamie Rowe of Guardian provided supporting vocals.
 Furler's last performance as lead vocalist took place during a performance at Disney's Night of Joy 2009.
 Michael performed lead vocals for most of the songs, but Peter did come out to sing lead on the song "Breakfast".

 In 2010, the reborn Newsboys announced information about their 15th studio album (and first with Tait on lead vocals), Born Again, which was released on July 13.
-That was followed by Christmas!
-A Newsboys Holiday, including a previously recorded Tait song.
-In 2011, God's Not Dead, and the live follow-up, Newsboys Live in Concert: God's Not Dead in 2012, Restart in 2013, and Hallelujah for the Cross in 2014.
+That album was followed by Christmas!
+A Newsboys Holiday (2010), God's Not Dead (2011), Newsboys Live in Concert: God's Not Dead (2012), Restart (2013), and Hallelujah for the Cross (2014).

 After the release of Love Riot, and United, the Newsboys released Stand on October 1, 2021.
 The band released a special version of the title track "Stand" with Toby Mac as a guest.

-Other projects

-Tait has also starred as Hero in !Hero.
-He also contributed to various books, including the popular Jesus Freaks and Jesus Freaks II books.
-He has also contributed to the books Under God and Living Under God with DC Talk bandmate TobyMac.
+On January 16, 2025, Tait released a statement on social media saying he would be stepping down as lead singer of Newsboys.
+He was replaced as lead vocalist by Adam Agee.
+In June 2025, The Guardian reported that the day before Tait left the band, a former colleague had claimed on TikTok that Tait was "secretly gay".